Build your funnel from the bottom up

 Great quote, but how do you do that?
 Brand awareness.

-In the good old days, it meant setting up booths at trade shows, blasting mass emails, and interrupting dinners with telemarketer calls.
-With luck, you connected with a few people.
-Then you passed their names onto the sales team to sort the wheat from the chaff.
+In the old days, this meant setting up booths at trade shows, blasting mass emails, and interrupting dinners with telemarketer calls.
+With a bit of luck, maybe you found a few people to pass onto your sales team.

-But think about today’s buyer.
-Nearly 80% of smartphone users check their phones within 15 minutes of waking up.
-And they go on to spend over 10 hours a day on mobile screens.
+But things have changed.
+Nearly 80% of us check our phones within 15 minutes of waking up.
+And we go on to spend over 10 hours a day looking at screens.

-This always-on, information-everywhere world has given birth to a new business persona: the self-directed buyer.
+This always-on, information-everywhere world has given birth to a new type of person: the self-directed buyer.

 Today, people research the brands and products that interest them long before they reach out to you.
-In fact, Forrester Research estimates that buyers are 70-90% of the way through their buying journey before calling up the sales team.
+In fact, Forrester Research estimates that buyers are 70-90% of the way through their buying journey before you’ve even made an approach.

 This has transformed lead gen into a full-funnel strategy.
 What’s at the heart of this strategy?
 Content.

-It’s part of the “inbound marketing” method, where you produce content to inform and entertain your target audience at all stages of their buyer’s journey.
+It’s part of the “inbound marketing” method, where you produce content to inform and entertain your target audience at every stage of their journey.

 That’s what lead generation is all about.
-Providing potential buyers with valuable information and insights—for free.
-So when the time comes to pull out the pocketbook, they’ll trust that the paid stuff will bring even more value.
+Starting relationships with potential customers by giving them value—for free.
+So when the time comes to pull out the pocketbook, they’ll already know who you are and what you can do for them.

 But just creating content won’t cut it.
-You’ve got to make sure every moment they spend with your brand flows like a snowman in the microwave.
-And to do that, you’ve got to live inside your target’s brain.
+Every interaction with them needs to make a difference, and every moment they spend with your brand should flow like a snowman in the microwave.
+To achieve that, you’ve got to live inside your target’s brain.